 GameMASTER.
 The title itself has a way of excluding about half the population, and that fact is reflected in every game shop and on every convention floor.
 The number of female gamers may be rising, but the number of female GMs is still pathetically low by comparison.
 This has to...Read More »

 Accents are one of the most powerful tools in a role-player’s arsenal.
 Using them can make characters stand out at the gaming table, and differentiate between in character and out of character comments.
-They can also be the difference between a good GM and an incredible GM...Read More »
+They can also be the difference between a good GM and an incredible GM who truly...Read More »

 After finishing Act II in Diablo III, I finally feel like I have experience enough of the game to write about it.
 I’m having a blast, but there are definitely some pros and cons to this long-awaited game.

-First off, if you aren’t playing in elective mode, you...Read More »
+First off, if you aren’t playing in elective mode, you are playing...Read More »

 Many people love to complain about what is wrong with the world, but do little or nothing about it.
 That is not the case with David Hill Jr. of Machine Age Productions.
-He didn’t like the accepted norms of the average fantasy RPG’s setting, so he...Read More »
+He didn’t like the accepted norms of the average fantasy RPG’s setting, so he created a...Read More »

 Skyrim has been a huge success for Bethesda Softworks.
 The average person’s playtime for Skyrim has been about 90 hours since its release in November.
 The nonlinear gameplay provides endless hours of entertainment.
-This is not a game that you “finish”, this is a game that you...Read More »
+This is not a game that you “finish”, this is a game that you eventually grow...Read More »

-Should subjective tabletop RPG rules be eliminated since they can allow the GM’s biases to influence the game?
 This rather hot topic has arisen lately, especially regarding mechanics where the GM can reward players for their role-playing.
-This discussion was started by site called Gaming...Read More »
+This discussion was started by site called Gaming for Women and...Read More »

 It is a constant challenge to keep students engaged in middle school.
 You know the age, spring has sprung and suddenly girls no longer have cooties.
 In fact, they are darn attractive.
 Suddenly, school is the last thing on your mind when you are sitting in class.
 It’s Mother Nature...Read More »